 l

 In the past, these culverts were brick-built and the sluice gates were made of cast iron.
-These structures can still be found in the Noorderzijlvest Water Authority's working area if you look carefully.
+In the Noorderzijlvest region these structures can still be found if you look carefully.

 There are three brick culverts near Sauwerd.
-Most culverts are simpler in design than these, which makes them special.
+Most culverts are simpler in design than these, which makes them unique.

 This old inlet used to connect the Reitdiep and the Oude Diepje.
 The check valve prevented the Oude Diepje from filling up with salt water at high tide.
 This inlet can still be admired from the Reitdiep.